sorinirimies/swDevCondingChallenge/README.md

 ## The Challenge

 The challenge consits in:
+### 1. The Movie DB Demo App
-### 1. Write a small The Movies DB App made up of a main screen and a details screen.
+Write a small The Movies DB App made up of a main screen and a details screen.

 ### 2. Features
-The design of the app is open to the implementer, however the minimum requirements are as follow:
+The design of the app is open to the implementer and given the timie is short doesn't need to be ultra polished.
+Having that in mind the minimum requirements are as follow:

 - Main screen should contain a similar to grid layout, which shows the title, a poster as backdgrop.
 - Detail screen should show the movie explanation, cast, and some additional movie meta data like release date, ranking.